csr13/my-website/_posts/using-ec2-instances-as-sneakers-bid-bots-pt-2.md

         return Response(data=data, status=status.HTTP_200_OK)
 ```

-For context I will add some database table models for ProductBid model, the name is self explanatory, this is for keeping track of bids made by certian users for certain products (Nike Sneakers)
+For context I will add some database table models for ProductBid model, the name is self explanatory; this is for keeping track of bids made by certian users for certain products (Nike Sneakers)

 Here are the models used on the checkout session for keeping track of things.